We interview distinguished artists and designers to explore their work and uncover the secrets of their creative process.

 Light and props matter a lot in creating the mood and atmosphere in the image.
 So, usually you decide what the dish will be and what you want to show with it.
 For example, do you illustrate a recipe or do you show a dish from the restaurant’s menu?
 Each might require a very different approach.
 Who will cook it, who will do the styling, what composition will you use?
 These are some of the other questions you’ll need to answer before starting.

-It’s usually much easier working as part of a team, but there are times when I do those things myself.
-So, my tip would be: have those questions answered and plan accordingly.
 Decide on the idea, collect the props, choose the light, and be sure to use the best ingredients for your dish—it really matters and it’s visible in the image, so be picky here.
 Also, it’s good to first prepare the setting and put something similar in size and shape in place of the food.
 Then, when you know that you’ve got the composition and you’re ready to shoot, you can replace the “dummy” with your real food.
 The most important thing here is patience.
 It might take a lot of trial and error until you’re satisfied with the shot.

 (Image credit: Lina Skukauskė)

-It really depends on the project.
-Sometimes if you shoot for bigger brands you have a list of shots that you need to take, so the final result is clear and you just need to shoot well technically and aesthetically.
-Other times you’re allowed creative freedom, and this can include lots of experimentation.
 I usually shoot A LOT more than I will need in the end to just be on the safe side.
-Again, it depends on the shoot, but it can be anything from 1 good and 2 erased images to 1 good and 20 erased.
+Again, it depends on the shoot, but it can be anything from one good and two erased images to one good and 20 erased.
 If it’s personal work, I might decide that I don’t like the idea at all.

 All chosen images undergo digital editing in Lightroom: contrast, colors, light, etc. I enjoy this part of my work a lot.
 Bigger brands/agencies usually have their own employees who can do the more difficult editing if that is necessary.

-Do you have a personal favorite photo you’ve taken?
+Q: Do you have a personal favorite photo you’ve taken?
 If it’s too hard to narrow down, how about a favorite series of photos or a favorite photo shoot?

 As I said, I love telling visual stories and usually I shoot and think in a series: What will the impression be after seeing those images together, what will I inspire people to do?